 Gaming could become a condition, but excessive use is not necessarily an issue.
 Excessive is not harmful.
 The number of individuals addicted to video games, similar to people addicted to drugs, is relatively low.
 It isn’t about the amount of time someone spends online gaming.
 It’s about the context in which screen times play a part in her or his life.

 Though the American Medical Association doesn’t recognize it as a disorder, online game addiction is a severe problem for numerous people.
 According to a University of New Mexico study, 6 to 15 percent of all gamers show signs of addiction.
-Although this condition could have substantial results to those experiencing it, its symptoms and signs could at times be tough to recognize.
+Although this condition could have substantial results for those experiencing it, its symptoms and signs could at times be tough to recognize.

 Like all good things, online gaming is best in moderation.
 Children and adults alike could create obsessive, harmful relationships with games that they love.

-Why Is Online Gaming Abuse Controversial?
+Why Is Online Gaming Becoming Controversial?

 Because there is at least one gamer in over 70% of U.S. households, you possibly know at least one individual who plays online games frequently.
 Few people would disagree that someone could play online gaming too often.
 It’s easy to say that a person is an addict when they need to take a rest.